Help slow the spread of Covid-19!

 MASK DROP-OFF / SUPPLY PICK-UP at 203 E EMMA

-We will continue to collect masks through the end of June, so check back weekly for updated fabric pick-up / mask drop-off times!
+We will continue to collect masks for several more weeks, so check back weekly for updated fabric pick-up / mask drop-off times!

 ADDITIONAL DROP OFF LOCATION!